sokra/rawact/README.md

 Other properties can be used in any way by the rendering instructions.

-`rerender` is a function which can be called to trigger a new execution of the rendering instructions (and node update if a new node is retured).
+`rerender` is a function which can be called to trigger a new execution of the rendering instructions (and node update if a new node is returned).

 ### React.createElement